10 Ways To Get Free Government Money

 3. Foods and Groceries

-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is associated with USDA.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is associated with the USDA.
 WIC provides federal grants to states for supplemental nutritious foods and nutrition education for those in need who are at nutritional risk.
 USDA also provides meals through the Summer Food Service Program (SFSP) for children 18 years and younger who are out of school.

 4. Health Care